Cathy Read - Artist - Dirty Old Mill Painting

 Probably not.
 Cities are much cleaner than they used to be but cities and grim go together like pencil and lead.
 Like many other cities, the clean air act transformed Manchester.

-And I mean dirty with black soot.
+As a child I remember lots of very dirty cotton mills, and I mean dirty with black soot.
 Features hard to determine.
 Wherever you looked the urban landscape was grim.
+In fact, I grew up thinking most old buildings in Manchester were made of black stone.

 That was until they started cleaning them up.
-After a while I forgot and think my memorywas wrong.
+After a while I forgot and think my memory was wrong.
 I began to question whether things were really that dirty.
 Then I found this post in the Manchester Evening News which confirms Manchester was a very dirty places.

-So, when I saw Quarry Bank mill my first thought was…
+So, when I saw Quarry Bank mill my first thought was

 “It’s far too clean!”